No products in the cart.

-Cannabidiol and other phytocannabinoids (of the plant) both mimic and preserve the endocannabinoids (internal) that our bodies naturally produce.
-Some believe that consuming phytocannabinoids can actually help a user’s entire endocannabinoid system run more efficiently.
+Cannabidiol and other phytocannabinoids (phyto- meaning of the plant) both mimic and preserve the endocannabinoids (endo- meaning inside) that our bodies naturally produce.
+Some believe that consuming phytocannabinoids like CBD can actually help a user’s entire endocannabinoid system run more efficiently.

 There is still plenty of research to be conducted on the endocannabinoid system as well as on the phytocannabinoids themselves.
-But early returns suggest that Cannabidiol can help with pain management, nausea, and other symptoms related to inflammation.
+But early research suggests that Cannabidiol may be able to help with pain management, nausea, and other symptoms related to inflammation.

 When cannabidiol is smoked or vaped, it and other cannabinoids present, are sent to your lungs and quickly absorbed into the bloodstream; it reaches peak concentration in your bloodstream after just three minutes.

 How Does Cannabidiol Differ From THC?

 Both CBD and THC share a molecular formula (C₂₁H₃₀O₂), though the way they are arranged makes for a big difference.
 The tangible difference is their effects on users.
 While THC-rich cannabis is famous for its intoxicating effects, cannabidiol is non-psychoactive.

 THC is also known as a CB1 and CB2 agonist meaning that it directly interacts with those receptors in your endocannabinoid system.
 CBD doesn’t interact with any receptors in your endocannabinoid system.
 Instead, researchers believe that CBD facilitates the uptake of beneficial endogenous cannabinoids (endocannabinoids for short).